unidario/elasticsearch-analyzer-bench/README.md

 An analyzer consist of three blocks: character filters, tokenizers and token filters.
 In this order the analyzer performs operations on the input stream (character filters), then divides the input stream into tokens (tokenizer) and later on it performs some more operations on the tokens (token filters).

-This python script executes search queries to the elasticsearch search API an collects the time needed to execute this queries.
+This python script executes search queries to the Elasticsearch search API an collects the time needed to execute this queries.

 ### Prerequisites